ISEL-HGU/ASTChangeAnalyzer/README.md

 ## Description

 ASTChangeAnalyzer is a tool that mines commit IDs from a designated URL or a local path to extract two ASTs (Abstract Syntax Tree) of before and after the point of the commit.
+ASTChangeAnalyzer mines repositories using JGit and parse codes using GumTree

 It has the following features:
 * mining diff commits and extract source code